 I hope this little puppy update is fun for you and your kiddos!

-Speak with you again soon, and I hope you have enjoyed getting to meet someone new this month too!
+I will speak with you again soon, and I hope you have enjoyed getting to meet someone new this month too.

 Oh, speaking of meeting new people….. are you interested in meeting the folks in the Community Forum?

 If our friendly DID Forum Community sounds like a place where you wanna be, YOU are invited to join the DDCF Community, even now.

 It’s a good DID forum, it really is.

 DDCF is open, available all day and night, and our friendly members are still chatting with each other, receiving support and interaction from the safety of their own homes.

 What would you be willing to contribute as a DDCF Community Forum Member?

 How would you grow?
 What relationships could you build, inside and out?